 The Town Building is a monumental Greek Revival temple, with two wings flanking its neoclassical facade of Ionic columns and triangular pediment over a raised portico.
 The columns are molded stucco over brick, with carved wooden capitals.
 The building’s east wing was removed in 1950 to create more open space on the Close.
 The remaining structure received much-needed repairs during a major restoration project, which ran from 2006 to through 2012.

 The Town Building is the home of the Cathedral’s Textile Conservation Lab, as well as Cathedral Community Cares (CCC), the Cathedral’s social service and neighborhood outreach arm.
-In addition, it contains choir rehearsal rooms, a sacristy, and a parking lot coop that serves as home base […]
+In addition, it contains choir rehearsal rooms, a sacristy, and a parking lot coop that […]

 After taking in the magnificence of the Cathedral of St. John the Divine and the buildings in the neighborhood, your next stop involves more artistic and creative appreciation.
 Continue north on Amsterdam Avenue until West 116th Street, and enter the Columbia University campus to turn your attention to the splendor and academia that permeates the air in Columbia University.
 Columbia University was founded in 1754 as King’s College by royal charter of King George II of England.
 It is the oldest institution of higher learning in the state of New York and the fifth oldest in the United States.